zeinebomri/Academic-project---Data-mining/README.md

-# Data mining academic project
+# Customer credit risk analysis
 Academic project

 This is a customer credit risk analysis for the Churn dataset.